 Premature babies should be delivered in specialist hospitals with NICU (Neonatal Intensive Care Unit) facility.
 Sometimes, suppressing preterm labour to allow a patient to be transferred to a specialist hospital with NICU facility is advisable.
 This would also allow time for the steroid injections to work.

 In specialist hospitals with good NICU facility, babies born after 32 weeks usually have good outcome.
 In general, the more mature the baby, the better is the outcome.
 However, those born less than 32 weeks or particularly if less than 1 kg at birth may have significant short term and long term medical complications.

 Medications used to stop or suppress labour are called “tocolytic” agents.
-Some of these medications include nifedipine, atosiban, terbutaline and magnesium sulphate.
+Some of these medications include nifedipine, atosiban and terbutaline.
 Tocolytic medications are intended to delay delivery or suppress labour for a short period of time, so the duration of usage is usually limited up to 48 hours.
 Magnesium sulphate may also be given if the pregnancy is less than 32 weeks to perfect baby’s brain.

 Up to 50% of premature labour may naturally subside by itself with bed rest or with the use of tocolytics.
 Depending on various clinical factors, the mother may be allowed to go home or may need to remain in the hospital.
 If she is allowed to return home, then appropriate counseling and clinic follow-up need to be arranged.
 If she is allowed to go home, she should be advised to refrain from strenuous physical activities and to come to the hospital immediately if she develop signs and symptoms of labour again.